peter88213/novelyst/docs/de/help/basic_concepts.md

 You can assign a status to each "Normal" type scene via Kontextmenü or Abschnitt-Menü.

-- Neuly created scenes are set to "Gliederung" von default.
+- Neuly created scenes are set to "Gliederung" by default.
-- Word counts von status appear in the "Buch" properties.
+- Word counts by status appear in the "Buch" properties.

 ---